 - Cruise ship director

+Hospitality careers often require human resource management and business management skills.
 Hotel managers oversee the operations of a single hotel or chain of hotels.
-The hotel manager may be involved with scheduling, billing, reservations, payroll, and more.
+The hotel manager may be involved with scheduling, billing, reservations, payroll, event planning, special events, and more.
 The manager also handles any type of issues onsite too like guest complaints.

 Restaurant managers are in charge of operations within a bar or restaurant.
 Managers will be in charge of human resources tasks such as scheduling and payroll.
 The manager may also be asked to handle all hiring and firing duties.
 Managers are often charged with reviewing inventory needs too to confirm the location is well-stocked.